salvatoreallegra/MatchaLeaf/DocReadme.md

 GET/FILES gets every resource

-GET/ gets every resource

-GET/{NAME} Gets any file or folder resource
+GET/{ID} Gets any file or folder resource

-DELETE/{NAME} Deletes and file or folder that is in the trash
+DELETE/{id} Deletes and file or folder that is in the trash

 PATCH/{DESTINATION} Moves file to different parent